Sos-b0ss/Info_Sec-Cloud-Elk_Azure/README.md

 - If the Azure Security group is not configured correctly, your Ansible docker container on the Provisioner_VM and the ELK_VM are unable to communicate.
 - The hosts file MUST be updated with the proper IP addresses and [Server_Names] that are being used in the ansible playbook so that your playbooks dont throw errors during the commands.
 - You need to make certain your VMs are running and that the IPs did not change in case they are still dynamic and the VMs got restarted.
-- Ensure you update your SSH, id_rsa.pub was updated properly in your VMs Azure password settings and that you are using the right Username before the @<public_IP>
+- Ensure you update your SSH, id_rsa.pub was updated properly in your VMs Azure password settings and that you are using the right Username before the public ip.